 Code Code Ship integrates deeply with your package manager of choice (at time of writing: Elixir, Ruby, JavaScript, and the DotNet family), and offers tools to help you sell your package, whether you want to do a dual license, open core, something with a free tier, or just a straight up paid package.

-Here is a link to a project of mine, which I have uploaded to Code Code Ship for illustration purposes.
+Here is a link to a project of mine, which I have uploaded to Code Code Ship.

 I have also uploaded a video to YouTube, embedded below, which you can watch to get an better idea of how Code Code Ship works.